 Do you need help determining if your dog is a proper weight?
-Ask your veterinarian or check out Purina’s weight tips here.
+Ask your veterinarian if your pet is an ideal weight.
 Your veterinarian may even suggest a change in diet for your pooch if the weight loss goals are significant.

 Is your dog too large to weigh at home on your “for-humans” bathroom scale?
 To help you and your dog, stay on track, stop into your local vet bi-weekly or monthly to use the animal scale.
 If you notice weight going up or down, adjust food accordingly.